glassdb/webEditionHome/docs/upgrade/upgradeToGemStone3.2.md

 #  2. A stone named $GEMSTONE_NAME is started.
 If the -C option
 #     is present, the stone is started with the -C option.
 #     The -C option is required if you are upgrading from 2.x.
-#  3. Execute the standard upgradeImage script.
+#  3. Run the standard upgradeImage script.
 If an error
 #     occurs details about the error or errors can found in
 #     topazerrors.log file.
-#  4. Bootstrap Globals defined by loading the topaz input file
+#  4. Define bootstrap globals by executing the bootstrap globals
-#     specified by the -b option.
+#     topaz input file specified in the -b option.
-#  5. Execute the standard upgradeSeasideImage script to upgrade
+#  5. Run the standard upgradeSeasideImage script to upgrade
 #     ConfigurationOfGLASS to the correct version.
 If an error
 #     occurs details about the error or errors can found in
 #     topazerrors.log file.
-#  6. Upgrade your application code by loading the topaz input file
+#  6. Upgrade your application code by executing the application load
-#     specified by the -a option.
+#     topaz input file specified in the -a option.
 #
 ```

 ##Before Upgrading

-**READ THE INSTALL GUIDES for [Linux][1] and [Mac][2]**.
+**READ THE INSTALL GUIDES for [Linux][1] or [Mac][2]**.

 As part of the upgrade process, you need to port your application code to
 GemStone 3.2 and verify that the application code itself works well in